Reading Time: 5 minutes

 Schedule a Time to View the Formal Proposal Together

-At this point, the salesperson should ask questions to get a feel for the decision-making timeline.
+At this point, the salesperson should ask questions to gauge the decision-making timeline.
 The next step is scheduling a time to review the formal proposal with all key decision-makers and other stakeholders.

 The salesperson would be wise to hold off on submitting the proposal until a few minutes before the meeting begins.
-Doing so improves the salesperson’s ability to close the sale or get a firm commitment to the proposal’s approval and a firm answer on when the approval will take place.
+Doing so improves the salesperson’s ability to close the sale or obtain a firm commitment to the proposal’s approval, along with a clear indication of when the authorization will be granted.

 ____________________________